NCAR/data-tools/README.md

 ### dset2iso.py

-A utility for translating JSON metadata into ISO 19139 metadata.
+A utility for translating DSET JSON metadata into ISO 19139 metadata.

 See the JSON input file found at [test_dset_full.txt](defaultInputRecords/test_dset_full.txt) for a complete example of the different metadata concepts that can be converted.
 The converted file can be found at [test_dset_full.xml](defaultOutputRecords/test_dset_full.xml).